mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 The First Presidency encourages all members to read the Church magazines.
 The magazines can help members learn the gospel of Jesus Christ, study the teachings of living prophets, feel connected to the global Church family, face challenges with faith, and draw closer to God.

-Leaders help members access the magazines as follows:
+Leaders help members access the magazines at no cost as follows:

-* Help members subscribe to print magazines and renew their subscriptions.
+* Help members subscribe to the magazines and renew their subscriptions at [MagazineSubscriptions.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/tools/magazine-subscriptions) or by subscribing for them using Leader and Clerk Resources.

 * Show members how to access magazine content on [ChurchofJesusChrist.org](http://churchofjesuschrist.org), the Gospel Library app, and the Gospel Living app.
 This digital content is free.

-* Soon after new members are baptized, show them how to access Church magazines digitally.
-If they prefer a print magazine, give them a one-year subscription using unit budget funds.
+* Soon after new members are baptized, show them how to access Church magazines digitally or in print.

-* Provide ongoing subscriptions to all children and youth who attend church without a parent or guardian.
-Use unit budget funds.
+* Provide ongoing subscriptions to all children and youth who attend church without a parent or guardian, using Leader and Clerk Resources.

 Bishops may call a magazine representative to help members access the magazines.
 Or they may assign the ward executive secretary to assist (see [7.3](/study/manual/general-handbook/7?lang=eng&id=title_number14-p71#title_number14)).

 The magazine representative or executive secretary can also help gather faith-promoting experiences and testimonies from local members to share with the magazines.

-Subscriptions to the print magazines are available at [store.ChurchofJesusChrist.org](http://store.churchofjesuschrist.org), the Global Services Department, and [Distribution Center retail stores](https://store.churchofjesuschrist.org/usa/en/store-locator).
-In some areas, units order on behalf of their members and distribute magazines at their meetinghouses.
-For more information, contact the Global Services Department or a distribution center store.
+Members can manage subscriptions at [MagazineSubscriptions.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/tools/magazine-subscriptions), using their Church account.
+For help, members may contact the ward clerk or magazine representative.

 38.8.8